avi-testhub/BideshiNepaliBot/README.md

 ![Translation Breakdown Example](./Images/5%20-%20translation.jpg)
 *Fig: Etymological breakdown of a Nepali sentence.*

 _Note: This feature is highly dependent on the cloud model (Gemini).
-When the system falls back to **LLaMA 3**, translation results are often "not so great", failing to capture the nuances of grammar or cultural context._
+When the system falls back to **LLaMA 3**, translation results are often inaccurate, failing to capture the nuances of grammar or cultural context._

 ---